 The Last Mile Problem

-Along with the challenges inherent in delivering small quantities of products to numerous households and businesses, last mile deliveries face other obstacles.
+Along with the challenges inherent in delivering small quantities of products to numerous households and businesses, last mile deliveries face other problems.
 In urban areas, drivers or couriers must navigate congestion.
 In rural areas, customers may be miles apart.
 On top of this are unavoidable challenges, such as weather events that delay drivers.
 All of these challenges exacerbate the main problem facing companies: increasing expectations from consumers for near-instant delivery.

 Customers’ expectations for rapid and on-time deliveries continue to grow, even though few want to pay extra for it.
 The World Economic Forum predicts instant delivery will grow by 10 percent annually through 2030, while same-day delivery will increase between 20 to 40 percent annually.